Namikawa-Weyl groups of affinizations of smooth Nakajima quiver varieties: Namikawa-Weyl group via codimension 2 roots

+Here, linear relations are normalized according to short/long roots: if a long root $\gamma$ is involved, we replace $\gamma$ by $3\gamma$.
+For example, $\alpha_1+(2\alpha_1+3\beta) = 3(\alpha_1+\beta)$; the left hand side is the sum of short roots, and the right hand side is a normalized long root.
+Therefore, $\M_0^0(v)$ has only one codimension 2 root, and its Namikawa-Weyl group is the Weyl group of type $G_2$. \end{example}

-It is expected that the type $F_4$ Weyl group can also appear, but we have not yet found a concrete example.
-However, multiply-laced Weyl groups can only appear for wild quivers. \begin{proposition} Suppose $Q$ is a Dynkin quiver or an affine quiver.
-Then the Namikawa-Weyl group of $\M_0(v,w) $ is a direct product of type $A,D$ or $E$ Weyl groups. \end{proposition} \begin{proof} For Dynkin or affine $Q$, type (4) codimension roots cannot appear.
-Suppose a codimension 2 root $\alpha$ of type (1), (2) or (3) corresponds to a short root via $\kappa$.
+\begin{proposition}{ } Suppose $Q$ is a Dynkin quiver or an affine quiver.
+Then the Namikawa-Weyl group of $\M_0(v,w) $ is a direct product of type $A,D$ or $E$ Weyl groups. \end{proposition} \begin{proof} For Dynkin or affine $Q$, type (3) codimension roots cannot appear.
+Suppose a codimension 2 root $\alpha$ of type (1) or (2).
 We show all $\alpha$-root strings have length at most 2.
+This will imply all the component of the Namikawa-Weyl group are of simply-laced type.